FOSE 2013: Risk Management with Julie Auletta and PM Central

 Hello again, all!
 Let me begin with a slight confession… I’m no longer at the Washington Convention Center.
 For such a beautiful day, I decided instead to take it outside and enjoy some sunshine while reporting live from FOSE (that, and I have free Wi-Fi from where I am).

-So today was an exciting day to say the least, but perhaps the best part was having the opportunity to see my fellow Julie, Julie Auletta, Director of the Solutions Center at Bamboo, present at the conference.
-Though her presentation, titled “The Importance of Managing Risk in any Project Plan,” may seem reminiscent to a webinar featured earlier this year, having the opportunity to see the presentation live in-person definitely added a lively dimension to the presentation’s content.
+So today was an exciting day, to say the least, but perhaps the best part was having the opportunity to see my fellow Julie, Julie Auletta, Director of the Solutions Center at Bamboo, present at the conference.
+Though her presentation, titled “The Importance of Managing Risk in any Project Plan,” may seem reminiscent of a webinar featured earlier this year, having the opportunity to see the presentation live in person definitely added a lively dimension to the presentation’s content.

 To begin the presentation, Julie addressed the topic of “What is a risk?” and why is it important for us to be cognizant of risks when managing our projects.
 Julie noted that, whether or not we like it, risks are indeed all around us and it’s up to us to recognize this fact and learn how to manage our risks in order to ensure project success.
 One of the best ways to manage risks, she noted, is to measure and plot risks in order to identify their potential impact on a given project.
 From there, we can start to develop contingency plans – essentially how to react in the event that risk does present itself.